The CAOS Mediation Training Course

 It doesn't have to matter.

-If a mediator adopts an approach where it does matter, it can render them as powerless and frustrated in their own practise as the disputants are in their conflict.
+If a mediator adopts an approach where it does matter, it can render them as powerless and frustrated in their own practice as the disputants are in their conflict.

-The CAOS Mediation Training Course trains you in the CAOS approach which allows all contacts made with a party experiencing conflict to become an opportunity for them to create more effective ways of responding to their dispute, whether on the telephone, or at an individual meeting with the party, or in a face-to-face meeting between all the parties in dispute.
+The CAOS Mediation Training Course trains you in the CAOS approach which allows all interactions made with a party experiencing conflict to become an opportunity to support them in creating more effective ways of responding to their dispute, whether on the telephone, or at an individual meeting with the party, or in a face-to-face meeting between all the parties in dispute.

 If our Mediation Training Course sounds interesting to you, please CONTACT CAOS to register your interest.